AlaskaAirlines/auro-background/demo/demo.md

 # auro-background

-`auro-background` is a way to show an image or background color around a block of code or in a slot when used in conjuction with other web components like `auro-banner`.
-It is esentially an alertnative to using custom css background css where your css styles are automicatlly scoped and media queries built in using a mobile first philosophy.
+The `auro-background` element is an easy-to-use mobile-first alternative to writing custom CSS for background colors or images with automatically scoped media queries.
+Use independently or in the slot of another element such as `auro-banner`.

 ## auro-background use cases